Meet the Women Leaders Behind Animal Equality’s Mission

 Dulce (15:08-16:20): For me, it’s the animals we leave behind.
 When you’re doing an investigation, you don’t take [those animals with you].
 That, for me… is the [biggest] struggle, [the most] important for me…all the time.
 For me, you can see that baby calf.
 Jose and I took this.
 I mean, I took this picture, but with Jose doing the investigation in 2018 in Mexico, in the first investigation in the milk industry.
 We [spent] almost fourteen hours waiting for her.
 I mean, [it was] so [tiring], so painful, but [we] only [cared] about this baby.
 And my promise to her was [that] I [will] show this picture to…the [whole] world.
 “All the world will see your face and your screaming and your pain.”
 And that was my promise.
 And this is the way I think… [about] one individual.
 One individual [can] make [an] impact for millions of animals, but that picture…I know you know that picture.

-Dulce (17:03-17:18): The reason we are here is animals.
+Dulce (17:03-17:18): We are here because of the animals.
 I am a facilitator for something, but the animals [are] the most important for us.
 This is the way we take this issue.
 We choose [to fight], and we win.

 Dulce (19:40-20:13): Next year is my first trip to Brazil.
-I’m very excited to go to Brazil and work with the amazing team and help more.
+I’m very excited to go to Brazil, work with the amazing team, and help more.
 We [made] contact with other…Latin American countries – Columbia and Peru – and we empower these activists.
 Animal Equality can be part of this and help them and empower these local activists and do great things for animals.
 Like a community, a strong movement.
 For me, it’s the year.
 It’s the year for Animal Equality.

 Sharon (20:13-20:27): And we’re stronger than ever…we’re stronger than ever as people, as an organization, as…activist[s], and that’s what we are: activists.